 Responsible pet ownership can be a daunting task, but Barton Heights Veterinary Hospital is committed to helping you provide the most stable and healthy environment for your cat.
-A comprehensive preventive health plan for your cat is one important step in that process.
+A comprehensive preventive health plan for your kitten or adult cat is one important step in that process.

 Our veterinarians have some general recommendations for all cats.

 - Health exams—After the initial well kitten visits, cats should have annual physicals until the age of seven, when they are considered seniors and should begin to be seen every six months.

 - Feline leukemia—As one of the most common causes of diagnosed illness and death in domestic cats, this disease attacks the immune system, making them more susceptible to infections and diseases.

 Every three years

 - Feline distemper combination—This vaccination covers a number of different diseases including panleukopenia (feline distemper), rhinotracheitis, and calicivirus.